 For example, ME/CFS is described in the draft as “a complex, chronic medical condition affecting multiple body systems and its pathophysiology is unclear”.
 This ignores findings of pathology / abnormality within multiple body systems.
 In fact, this description might be used for a functional disorder where symptoms suggest involvement of multiple system, but pathology is unclear.
 I think it needs to be made crystal clear in these guidelines that ME/CFS is not psychosomatic or psychogenic.
-The World Health Organisation recognised ME as a neurological disease in 1969, ME/CFS is listed in SNOMED CT as neurological (though the term neurological disorder is open to interpretation); I would like to see the term ‘neurological disease’ used in the NICE guidelines, but at the very least it needs to be made clear that ME/CFS is a biological entity, not a psychosocial one.
+The World Health Organisation recognised ME as a neurological disease in 1969, ME/CFS is listed in SNOMED CT as neurological (though the term 'neurological disorder' is open to interpretation); I would like to see the term ‘neurological disease’ used in the NICE guidelines, but at the very least it needs to be made clear that ME/CFS is a primarily biological entity, not a psychosocial one.

 Another example of ambiguous or rather leading language can be found under the ‘energy management’ section of the guidelines.
 NICE recommends a “flexible, tailored approach so that activity is never automatically increased but is progressed during periods when symptoms are improved”.
 Equally, NICE states that people with ME/CFS might be referred into physio or occupational therapy if they “are ready to progress their physical activity beyond their current activities of daily living.”
 Whilst the proscription of automatic increases in activity (as per GET) is extremely welcome, there is a clear suggestion here that progression is possible.
 Given that other parts of the guideline acknowledge post-exertional symptom exacerbation as a defining symptom (symptom for suspecting ME/CFS), this is rather confusing.
 It also raises the question of who will be making the decision of which patients are ready to progress and on what clinical basis.
 This uncertain stance around exercise is further confused by NICE not having recognised some of the physiological responses to activity (e.g. decreased cardiac output, suboptimal BP rise, reduced oxygen uptake, lowered anaerobic threshold and increased acidosis) that have been found in ME/CFS research.
 Is this a way of leaving the door open to other graduated activity approaches under different names?
 NICE acknowledges that any interventions based upon the deconditioning model as a cause of ME/CFS should not be used with this patient group.
 However, that does not rule out approaches that assume deconditioning as a maintaining or perpetuating factor.
 Again, the definition of what ME/CFS is and is not should be clarified.

 Guidance around diagnosis and differential diagnosis warrants far greater clarification: ‘baseline investigations’ are not necessarily adequate to rule out other conditions.
 Research has also shown concerning misdiagnosis rates in samples of people with ME/CFS referred to ‘specialist clinics’ (clinics which have now been demonstrated not to be specialist at all).
 This is supported by research suggesting that many GPs lack confidence and knowledge base in diagnosing ME/CFS (indeed, this is acknowledged in the NICE draft).
 I personally have encountered people with ME/CFS who have been refused any biomedical investigations past routine bloods (on grounds that their illness is at least in part psychosomatic and that the ‘specialist clinics’ can deal with them), who then transpire (years and decades later) to have another condition or disease (sometimes co-morbid with ME/CFS, sometimes misdiagnosed as ME/CFS).
 I highly suspect I am one of these people.
 I think in this respect there is particular need for improved medical education in certain under-diagnosed or poorly recognised conditions which might be co-morbid with ME/CFS or represent an alternative diagnosis which may be treatable.
-Here, I am thinking especially of heritable connective tissue disorders and cranio-cervical issues which are not infrequently very poorly recognised and understood at both primary and secondary care level.
+Here, I am thinking especially of heritable connective tissue disorders and cranio-cervical issues which are typically very poorly recognised and poorly understood at both primary and secondary care level.